-Similar to reading images, the new iio.imwrite can handle ndimages. iio.mimwrite, iio.volwrite, and iio. mvolwrite have all dissapeared.
+Similar to reading images, the new iio.imwrite can handle ndimages and lists of images, like iio.mimwrite and consorts. iio.mimwrite, iio.volwrite, and iio.mvolwrite have all dissapeared.
 The same goes for their aliases iio.mimsave, iio.volsave, iio.mvolsave, and iio.imsave.
 They are now all covered by iio.imwrite.